Changes Started in January 2020

-Beginning January 2020, MDHHS is making changes to the Healthy Michigan Plan due to a new state law.
+MDHHS has begun making changes to the Healthy Michigan Plan due to a new state law.
 This webpage explains what to expect and when.
 It will be updated as more information is available.

-Some HMP beneficiaries will be required to tell MDHHS about 80 hours each month of work or activities like a job search.
+Some HMP beneficiaries are required to tell MDHHS about 80 hours each month of work or activities like a job search.

 If they don't, they could lose their health care coverage unless they are exempt (excused).